znac049/XEKeyboard/README.md

 those old keyboards working, or to find replacements.
 This project came about when the keyboard on my Atari 65XE failed and to get it working, I'm going to have to do some fairly major flexible track reconstruction.
-It occurred to me that it wouldn't be too difficult to interface an old PS2 keyboard to the 65XE with something like an Arduino.
+It occurred to me that it wouldn't be too difficult to interface a USB keyboard to the 65XE with something like an Arduino.
 This would have a few advantages:

  - USB keyboards are cheap and easy to acquire
  - USB keyboards, even the really cheap ones, are of an infintely higher quality to the original Atari keyboard
  - Arduinos are cheap so will be good for prototyping
+ - Wireless USB keyboards are cheap and readily available

 It was also a requirement that the Atari wouldn't be aware of the change